College Code: EC

 Admission

 Admission decisions are made by the faculty committee or graduate coordinator of the respective graduate program.
 Denial of admission is not subject to appeal.
-Applicants denied admission to a program are not permitted to enroll in courses in that graduate program, though they may apply for either non-degree status or admission to another degree program.
+Applicants denied admission to a program are not permitted to enroll in courses in that graduate program, though they may apply to either non-degree studies or to another degree program.

 If an applicant is offered graduate admission, the college reserves the right to withdraw that offer of admission if: